goliatone/application-core/docs/GETTING_STARTED_GUIDE.md

 ### 3. Run project

-Last step is to run your project, which could be as simple as opening Terminal and typing the following command:
+Last step is to run your project, which could be as simple as opening a terminal window and typing the following command:

 ```
 $ npm start